 David Cook, “Patronage”

 This story picks up one of the more interesting loose ends from the Empires trilogy: what happened to Koja, Yamun Khahan’s close friend and court historian, after the khahan’s disastrous defeat by the combined armies of the Heartlands in Crusade?
-Turns out he’s stuck in Procampur, thousands of miles from his homeland, trying to write and publish his first-hand history of the Tuigan invasions for a Western audience.
+Turns out he’s stuck in Procampur, thousands of miles from his homeland, trying to publish his first-hand history of the Tuigan invasions for a Western audience.
 I love the way Cook shows how he’s so obviously homesick and out of his element, stranded in this uncomfortable and unfamiliar place, which gives you plenty of empathy for his plight.
 He’s an idealist in a messy world; most of the people he interacts with either don’t understand why he’s so dead-set on telling his story or prefer exaggerated, fictionalized accounts of the war to the real thing.

 There’s no action whatsoever in this story, but it’s my favourite of the collection for its lovely character work.
 (Particular kudos go to the banquet scene where Koja is dining with a bunch of racist, ignorant nobles and has to try to correct their attitudes without offending his hosts.)
 There’s a deus ex machina at the end, but it doesn’t feel random or unearned; the deus in question has a good reason to do what they do, and it’s not without its price.
 I’ll always wonder how Koja’s story ended, since “Patronage” marks his last appearance in the Realms canon.

 Scott Ciencin, “A Virtue by Reflection”